JovanCraft/web-sprint-challenge-authentication-and-testing/README.md

 - Do not alter your `package.json` file except to install extra libraries.
 Do not update existing packages.
 - The database already has the `users` table, but if you run into issues, the migration is available.
 - In your solution, it is essential that you follow best practices and produce clean and professional results.
-- Schedule time to review, refine, and assess your work and perform basic professional polishing.
+- Schedule time to review, refine, and assess your work and perform basic professional polishing...